RadhikaMurugesan/newswebsite/README.md

 #### src/pages/HomePage - It is the container page for integrating all the home page components and fetched data from the api.

-#### src/components/IconComponent - It describes reusable icon component.
+#### src/components/Icon - It describes reusable icon component.

 #### src/components/Pagination - It describes pagination component for source cards.

+#### src/components/NewsCard - It describes top headlines from source.

+#### src/pages/TopHeadlines - It is a wrapper class for newscard component and fetch data for topheadlines.

+#### src/config/RouteNav - Router page for all routes.